Funding in now closed for the 2022 program and more opportunites will be available for students in early 2023.

 The Skyrail Rainforest Foundation offers funding to support student research that enhances the protection of tropical rainforests through better understanding and sustainable practices.

 Students that have received funding from the foundation are required to submit regular progress reports throughout their research.

 For students currently completing research projects and that have received funding from the foundation, you are able to download the progress report form as well as the final report form for submission below.
-All progress and final reports can be sent directly to the foundation.